Help

 .

-Some spectral lines of Sodium:
+Some spectral lines of Mercury:

 A